 The First time you fight Purge the Great in Space Channel 5 Part 2, Ulala is only able to dodge deadly lightning attacks.
 After giving you some truly Nintendo Hard commands, Purge goes and kills Ulala.

 Gitaroo Man contains two examples.
 On the way to Planet Gitaroo, your ship is ambushed by a giant robot shark, and all you can do is dodge until you unlock a Humongous Mecha to fight back with.
 Then, the Big Bad kidnaps your dog (who helps you transform) and the player has to dodge attacks from the Sanbone Trio until they accidentally free him for you.

-Rare Shoot 'em Up example in Chronos Twin DX.
-In the very first mission of the game, while you can be 'hurt' by regular enemies, nothing will kill you until you reach the boss, who exists across two timezones at once.
+In the very first mission of Chronos Twin DX, while you can be 'hurt' by regular enemies, nothing will kill you until you reach the boss, who exists across two timezones at once.
 He kills you dead by attacking from the past.
 The story then shifts forward several years to your character's younger brother trying again, this time with a modified time machine that lets him simultaneously be in the past and the present.

 "Versus" at the end of Thunder Force IV's fifth stage.
 You and your squad shoot it to no avail, and your squad soon gets their asses completely handed to them, forcing your remaining members to resort to give you the Mid-Season Upgrade.